parasdiwan/ultimate-project/README.md

 ### Things to improve
 - __Error handling__: Better error handling, per error code to be done for the responses for the intents api.
 For now i left it because there won't be any behaviour change for the given information in the assignment.
 - __Dockerized mongo for testing__: For integration tests, it would be better to use a container resembling production env.
 This is ensure that the tests are accurate.
+- __Secrets handling__:Non-encoded secrets are exposed in the repo at the moment, which would be a security risk for production environments.
+This can be improved by using external configuration, secrets manager and encrypted keys.
+-__Logging__:There's no logging framework defined.
+It can be easily introduced to enable debugging capabilities.